magaud/coq-lint/README.md

 * remove - and * and + when reading the initial file

-* tactics can not start with a capital letter CopR -> copR ?
+* tactics should not start with a capital letter CopR -> copR ?